 This doesn’t dictate that the tone at the top needs to be unrealistically euphoric.
 Of course, if your margins and sales are tanking, or the business is going through hard times, leaders need to display appropriate behaviors to match the situation at hand – but with a healthy dose of optimism mixed in.
 The point, is to be a model of what it looks like to move forward with hope, and to manage the emotions of change so that your organization stays engaged.

-KCoe People is a human resources consulting arm of K·Coe Isom and works with businesses to effect positive changes in culture through leadership training, performance management, and employee retention methods.
+KCoe People is a human resources consulting arm of K·Coe Isom and works with businesses to affect positive changes in culture through leadership training, performance management, and employee retention methods.
 Contact our HR experts for more information.